Tom-ne/Tom-ne/README.md

 ## I am a Developer, Gamer, And Student
-- ⚒️ I'm currently working on a Java game engine with openGL
+- ⚒️ I'm currently working on learning DevOps
-- 📖 I will learn AI, DeepLearning and Machine Learning next year
 - 🎸 I love to play guitar

 <br />